tadhgboyle/tab/README.md

 - :page_with_curl: [DataTables](https://datatables.net) for the fast and interactive tables.
 - :bar_chart: [ChartJS](https://www.chartjs.org/) for the beautiful statistics charts, and [ConsoleTVs/Charts](https://github.com/ConsoleTVs/Charts) for the Laravel package.

-*Note: Migrations are not up to date.
+*Note: Some migrations are not up to date.
 I am manually editing my local MySQL tables and will update migrations when it is more stable.*

 Documentation (in the form of a printable user handbook) is being written.